deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Traitor,” Gabe said affectionately as Bozo flopped on his back for chest rubs.

 The woman laughed.
 “Is he yours?
-I’ve never seen a dog so…” she obviously came up short on a more original adjective, so eventually settled for “...huge.”
+I’ve never seen a dog so…” She obviously came up short on a more original adjective, so eventually settled for “...huge.”

 “He’s more kinda the town dog.
 Bozo.”